 Steps to use Heroku with Django:

-- Create a Heroku account if you don’t already have one.
+- Create a Heroku account and log in.

 - Install the Heroku Command Line Interface (CLI) on your local machine.